 "The Miramar Dog" is a mural in Park Road.
 Named after a book by a local author, this artwork depicts an oversized book shelf painted on the front of a power transformer building.
 This was a collaborative project between the artist and the community.
 All of the books (several hundred) were titled by local people via a Facebook page set up for the project.
 It is not unusual to see visitors standing in front of The Miramar Dog having their photos taken, or just looking at the book titles.

-Wellington City Council in conjunction with Miramar BID have now completed the installation of the bike racks in the areas as shown on the maps below, thus completing another successful project between the Wellington City Council and the Miramar BID.
+Wellington City Council in conjunction with EMPI have installed bike racks along with 2 bike fix it stands so far (View the image) these are located in the areas as shown on the maps below, and we are currently negotiating further bike racks thus continuing with a very successful project between the Wellington City Council and the Miramar BID.

 Location of bike racks:

-The BID are currently working with WCC and their consultants on the Miramar Ave Development project, this project is a long term project with continuing discussions with the Community.
+EMPI are currently working with WCC and their consultants on the Miramar Ave Development project, which includes the cycleways, phaze one of this project is almost ready to be commissioned, this project is a long term project with continuing discussions with the Community.

 The first of the TV screens with a collage of 57 rotating images showing the history of Miramar Peninsula have been installed in the Peninsula Medical Centre.
 There are currently 2 TV stands which can be placed in your business for a 6 month period, the stands are strong and the construction of these has taken into consideration safety of the public.
 If you are interested in having the TV and stand in your business please contact Mary